Ilaydabuzbuz/CE-216-Project/README.md

 ## Support

-For support or contributions, please contact the development tea
+For support or contributions, please contact the development team or refer to the system documentation.